-Gluten-free, no-bake desserts have been my specialty for the best part of 20 years (raw brownies, energy bars, puddings).
+Gluten-free, no-bake desserts have been my speciality for the best part of 20 years (raw brownies, energy bars, puddings).
 Gluten-free, vegan, BAKING, however, is a whole different ball game.
 It requires a new and exciting kind of culinary alchemy.
 Today I am sharing an absolutely divine gluten-free vegan chocolate cake.
 I invented it a few years ago and has been well received ever since.

-I’d mastered the art of using spelt, but when I went gluten-free (nearly six years ago now) – I really started to miss the occasional baked sweet treat.
+I’d mastered the art of using spelt, but when I went gluten-free (eight years ago now) – I really started to miss the occasional baked sweet treat.
 Well, we soon changed that!

-It all started with my Mam.
+It all started with my Mam years ago.
 I was visiting for a few weeks at the other side of the world.
 She just happened to have a friend who ran a gluten-free, allergy-friendly, bakery on Kauai, called Sweet Marie’s.
 As a treat, she ordered us a box full of the most, delicious gluten-free, vegan cupcakes made without refined sugar.
 OMG – my life was changed forever.
 Not only was it the first time I’d tasted baked treats, without all of these ingredients that I’d been avoiding – but they were utterly, amazing.

 The bar was set – and as usual in my kitchen, it was high.
 It set me on a path of exploration.
 I decided to develop gluten-free, vegan baked treats, and I wasn’t going to be happy until I’d created recipes that were totally delicious.

-After a few trips to the library, researching the ins and outs of gluten-free flours, I learned that it is best to combine at least two or three different flours together.
-They all have different properties and work best as a blend (unlike wheat flour, which is most often used on its own).
+After a few trips to the library, and researching the ins and outs of gluten-free flours, I learned that it is best to combine at least two or three different flours together.
+They all have different properties and work best as a blend.
+Wheat flour, on the other hand, is most often used on its own.

 I was already aware of using things like flaxseeds and bananas to replace eggs.
 Then there’s the trick of using bicarbonate of soda (baking soda) and vinegar to get that airy rise in cakes.
-All comes in very handy for gluten-free, vegan baking.
+All come in very handy for gluten-free, vegan baking.